 Opening an account

-Transferring money into Argentina has become easier in recent years thanks to the rise of services like TransferWise and Revolut.
-Their rates usually beat the banks and they are far more secure than carrying large sums of cash.
+Transferring money into Argentina has become easier in recent years thanks to the rise of services like Wise and Revolut.
+Their rates usually beat the banks’ and they are far more secure than carrying large sums of cash.
 Speaking of which, you are allowed to bring as much as you want across the border but must declare any amounts in excess of 10000 USD (or equivalent).
 Do note that the declaration threshold for travellers under the age of 21 is much lower.
 Transferring money out of Argentina is more challenging as the banks tend to offer very poor rates and few money transfer services support outbound transfers.

 ATMs in Argentina are notorious for having low limits and very high fees.
 In some cases, the fees may as high as 15-20% of the amount withdrawn.
-To get around the problem, you should use your card, instead of cash, whenever possible.
+To get around this problem, you should use your card, instead of cash, whenever possible.
 You should also stock up on USD every time you travel outside of the country.
 Do note that if you have a local account, it will likely be cheaper to wire money into it and then withdraw from an ATM than it would be to withdraw using a foreign credit / debit card.